tnessn/docsify/en-us/[English]-Getting-Started.md

-﻿
 > Quickstart: Installing and running PlatON nodes

 ## Installing PlatON
 PlatON supports various Linux flavors as well as Windows and Docker.
 For each platform installation instructions, please refer to [Installation Instructions](en-us/[English]-Installation-Instructions).

 We assumes that the working directory is `~/platon-node` on Ubuntu and is `D:\platon-node` on Windows.
-Please ensure that the `platon` program generated in [Installation Instructions](en-us/[English]-Installation-Instructions) is copied to the working directory.
 Note that the following operations are performed in the working directory.

 ## Connecting to the network